Cruise Industry's Commitment to Safety & Security Practice

 Committed to Keeping Passengers Safe and Secure

 Serious crime aboard cruise ships is very rare.
-The industry has a zero tolerance policy when it comes to crime.
+The industry has zero tolerance when it comes to crime.

 Cruise ships are required to report all allegations of serious crime to the appropriate law enforcement agencies.
 All such crimes involving U.S. citizens anywhere in the world while at sea are to be reported to the FBI, regardless of ship registration.
 In 2007, the U.S. Coast Guard testified before Congress that these procedures are working and that it does not believe Americans are at any significant crime risk while aboard cruise ships.